reetp/smeserver-letsencrypt/README.md

 # smeserver-letsencrypt
 A contrib to use letsencrypt certificates on Koozali SME Server

+yum --enablerepo=reetp install smeserver-letsencrypt

+This should not need a reboot so :

+config set UnsavedChanges no

 Set the letsencrypt service
 This can have one of 3 states.
 Make sure you set to test until you are sure of you have everything correct to avoid overloading the service